syntasso/instruqt-kubecon/11-bonus-deploy-operator-to-kubernetes/assignment.md

 🛫 Deploying to Kubernetes
 ==============

 Now that you have your application packaged and available to your cluster, you are ready to actually run the operator.
-This operator relies on simple deployment configuration which is generated using `make manifests` and stored in `config` > `manager`.
+This operator relies on simple deployment configuration which is generated using `make manifests`.
+The configuration is stored in `config` > `manager`.

 The following make command generates the manifests and applies them to the cluster:
 ```